-From the mid seventies to the early nineties – when the studio closed down – G Plan continued to apply red labels to furniture but used gold metallic lettering on the logo.
+From the mid-seventies to the early nineties – when the studio closed down – G Plan continued to apply red labels to furniture but used gold metallic lettering on the logo.
 These labels below are the only ones recorded as being officially G Plan.
-Be cautious of relying solely on red peel off labels as indicators of authentic G Plan.
-The vintage dealer should be able to point out details in the manufacturing which align with mid century practices across production.
-This blog shows you what to look for.
+Be cautious of relying solely on red peel-off labels as indicators of authentic G Plan.
+The vintage dealer should be able to point out details in the manufacturing which align with mid-century practices across production.

 Famous G Plan designs and signature features

-As mentioned earlier, G Plan produced a vast range of furniture items for the home.
-Below are just some of the most well known pieces which showcase signature elements of G Plan design.
+G Plan produced a vast range of furniture items for the home.
+Below are just some of the most well-known pieces which showcase signature elements of G Plan design.

-This tall boy chest of drawers has beautiful round handles characterised by a curling lip, a distinctively G Plan aesthetic.
-This lip handle is seen across everything from chest of drawers to sideboards and wardrobes.
+This tallboy chest of drawers has beautiful round handles characterised by a curling lip, a distinctively G Plan aesthetic.
+This lip handle is seen across everything from chests of drawers to sideboards and wardrobes.

-Many mid century sideboards have clean straight lines.
-G Plan sideboards however have a noticeable concave linearity.
+Many mid-century sideboards have clean straight lines.
+G Plan sideboards however have noticeable concave linearity.
 This can be seen across numerous aspects of G Plan design.
 For example, in supporting structures like this model below or on cupboard doors.

-The G Plan Astro coffee table is another easily recognised model.
+The G Plan coffee table from the Astro range is another easily recognised model.
 Whether round or oval, the table features a circular plate of glass with a chunky wooden surround.
 The entire model sits on a distinctive curving criss-cross of four legs.